 Because Arowanas grow super fast at younger ages, you will want to feed them 2 – 3 times per day.
 They should only receive low amounts at each feeding session so it doesn’t affect the water quality.

 Adult Arowanas, however, do not need as much food as they are no longer growing.
-These fish will only eat if they are hungry so it’s easy to find out how often your adult Arowana wants to eat.
+They will only eat if they are hungry so it’s easy to find out how often your adult Arowana wants to eat.
 Adults usually want to eat every day or every other day.

-Because these fish only eat when they are hungry, you should never leave uneaten food in the tank.
+Because this species only eat when they are hungry, you should never leave uneaten food in the tank.
 Only feed the fish what it wants to eat and remove all the leftover foods immediately.

-Arowanas are known to be territorial so you should only attempt to add more fish if you have enough space for all the fish.
-If you decide to add more fish you will need to add a lot of fish to prevent territorial behaviors.
+Arowanas are known to be territorial so you should only attempt to add more fish if you have enough space for all.
+If you decide to have more fish, you will need to add a lot of them to prevent territorial behaviors.
 A crowded tank makes it hard for the Arowana to pick a spot as their territory.

-All the fish also need to be around the same size with no extraordinary aggression issues.
-When adding fish, you will still need to watch the fish closely for a few days to see if they get along or not.
+All the species also need to be around the same size with no extraordinary aggression issues.
+When adding new fish, you will need to watch the tank closely for a few days to see if they get along or not.
 Adding new fish to a predatory tank or pond is always risky!